lsst-dm/dmtn-224/index.rst

 Authentication flows
 ====================

-For general access environments that use COmanage, this section assumes the COmanage account for the user already exists.
+This section assumes the COmanage account for the user already exists if COmanage is in use.
 If it does not, see :ref:`COmanage onboarding <comanage-onboarding>`.

 See the Gafaelfawr_ documentation for specific details on the ingress-nginx annotations used to protect services and the HTTP headers that are set and available to be passed down to the service after successful authentication.